 Finding the Right Drug Detox Center for You

 Detoxification from drugs or alcohol (or both) is the first phase of recovery but alone usually doesn’t lead to long term recovery or abstinence from drugs.
-Any detox process should be medically supervised.
+Any detox services should be medically supervised.
 This is especially true for alcohol detox, heroin detox, benzos, and opiate detox processes.

 For many considering medical detox or drug rehab, the first question they ask is ‘how long will it take?’
 There isn’t a single answer to that question as it depends on numerous factors.
 The length of detox, and the physical symptoms experienced during detox depends on several factors: